StarTalk Radio - Einstein’s Genius with Ron Howard

 In Germany, yes.

-In Germany at that time in a serious way.
+In Germany, at that time, in a serious way.

 You know, he wound up being on lists.

-You know, like, let's get him.
+Hit, you know, like, let's get it, let's get him.

-And so he faced all kinds of hurdles.
+And so he faced all kinds of hurdles,

 is kind of where he kept showing up and having an impact